 Desire for control.
 Food choices can become a way to manage uncertainty, stress, or emotional discomfort by creating strict boundaries that feel safe.

 Overlap with other conditions.
-Orthorexia often shares roots with obsessive-compulsive tendencies and with other eating disorders, such as anorexia nervosa.
+Orthorexia often shares roots with obsessive-compulsive tendencies, anxiety, and other eating disorders like anorexia nervosa.

 Healing from Orthorexia: Finding Balance + Joy in Food

 Gradual exposure to flexibility.
-Recovery isn’t about swinging from extreme restriction to eating everything at once — it’s about slowly reintroducing foods without fear, learning that eating something “imperfect” won’t harm health.
+Recovery isn’t about swinging from extreme restriction to eating everything at once — it’s about slowly reintroducing foods without fear and learning that eating something “imperfect” won’t harm your health.

 Addressing underlying anxiety.
 Orthorexia is often fueled by perfectionism or the need for control.
 Working through these traits can reduce the grip food rules have on daily life.